 We can express the DCR in terms of the existing model as

 where

-The only new ingredient is $\hat g'(\bx)$, a classifier that provides the DCR of the new process to the previous total.
-The new process contributes additively to the numerator and the denominator, while the rest of the model is unchanged.
-If the new background is found to be subject to uncertainties, we must substitute $\dd\sigma_{\textrm{BKG}}(\bx|\bn)$ for $\dd\sigma_{\textrm{BKG}}(\bx)$ in Eq.~\ref{eq:extended-model} and repeat the derivation.
-We find
+The only new component is $\hat g'(\bx)$, a classifier that gives the DCR for the new process relative to the previous total.
+The new process adds to both the numerator and denominator, with no change to the rest of the model.
+If the new background has uncertainties, we replace $\dd\sigma_{\textrm{BKG}}(\bx)$ with $\dd\sigma_{\textrm{BKG}}(\bx|\bn)$ in Eq.~\ref{eq:extended-model} and repeat the derivation, yielding